U.S. Route 412: Northwest Arkansas

 In the state's northwest corner, the route enters Arkansas.
 In Benton County, the route serves Siloam Springs as a major route through the southern part of the city.
 US 412 has a concurrency with Highway 59 that ends in east Siloam Springs.
 US 412 becomes four-lane and runs east to enter Washington County.
 The route enters Tontitown, passes the historic Tontitown School Building, and intersects Highway 112 before entering Springdale.

 US 412 crosses I-49/US 62/US 71 in Springdale, where the route is four-lane with a center left-turn lane.
 Now named Sunset Avenue, the route passes through developed parts of Springdale, including many restaurants, hotels, and businesses before turning south, forming a concurrency with US 71B.
 The concurrency ends and US 412 heads east past the Springdale Municipal Airport and Highway 265 out of town.
 Again becoming four-lane divided, the route winds east to Hindsville.

 The route nears Hindsville, including an intersection with a former alignment now designated US 412B.
 The community was bypassed in 2009 with a four-lane alignment of US 412.
 US 412 continues east, winding through forested land.
 Near Huntsville, the highway intersects another business route and Highway 23 before entering Carroll County.

 Concurrencies with US 62 and US 63

 The highway has a brief overlap with Highway 21 in the southwest corner of the county, and has junctions with many rural routes in Carroll County.
 The highway passes the James C. Chaney House and Stamps Store in Osage, the Dog Branch School, and the Yell Masonic Lodge Hall in Carrollton.
 In Alpena, US 412 begins a concurrency with US 62.
 This overlap is approximately 150 mi through many north central Arkansas communities, including Harrison, Cotter, Mountain Home, Ash Flat, and Hardy.
-In Imboden, US 412 breaks from US 62 north, now concurrent with US 63 until 2 miles east of Portia.
+In Imboden, US 412 breaks from US 62 north, now concurrent with US 63 until an interchange at I-57/US-67.
+Its former alignment near Portia now runs due east to downtown Walnut Ridge.